delaneyj/witchbolt/README.md

 replica, and wired up SFTP & NATS JetStream object storage clients for environmental parity.
 Snapshots, retention, Zstandard compression by default (set `codec: none` to disable), and automatic restores are supported out of the box.
-See `stream/README.md` for architecture details and the `witchbolt stream restore` CLI command for one-shot restores from replica storage.
+See `stream/README.md` for architecture details.

 To enable stream replication during `witchbolt.Open`, supply a page-flush observer: